BitCraftProduction/bitos/README.md

 ## Vision

-BitOS is not a Linux clone.
+VedOS is not a Linux clone.
 It's a fresh take on what a personal OS can be — secure, technical, and deeply personal.
 Built with:
 - **Rust** for memory-safety and performance
 - Custom kernel architecture (no `std`)
 - Focus on AI integration, custom UI, and minimalist design